Blog Nutrition Foods That Help With Period Cramps, According To A Nutritionist

 Chamomile is an anti-inflammatory agent that may have applications in many different ailments (4).

-Additionally, chamomile as an extract can act as a mild sedative that calms the nerve and reduces anxiety.
+In addition, chamomile as an extract can act as a mild sedative that calms the nerves and reduces anxiety.
 It can also be a digestive relaxant that alleviates many gastrointestinal disturbances, including bloating, nausea, diarrhea, indigestion, and vomiting.

-Lastly, chamomile can help to soothe and relax muscle spasms hence may be beneficial to reducing menstrual pain.
-You can use chamomile as an extract, drink (chamomile tea), or essential oil.
+Finally, chamomile can help soothe and relax muscle spasms and may be beneficial for reducing menstrual pain.
+You can use chamomile as an extract, drink (chamomile tea), or essential oil. foods that help with period cramps

 Ginger

-A study on the effectiveness of ginger in alleviating menstrual cramps found that ginger was excellent at relieving primary dysmenorrhea.
+A study on the effectiveness of ginger in the alleviation of menstrual cramps found ginger to be excellent for relieving primary dysmenorrhea.
 However, the efficacy, the safety of doses, and the duration of treatment may require further studies (5).

 Dill

-Dill is such a vibrant herb to add to your meals, either soup, salads, or proteins, but what’s great about dill is that it’s an excellent source of calcium which helps with period cramps.
+Dill is such a vibrant herb to add to your meals, in soups or salads, but what’s great about dill is that it’s an excellent source of calcium that helps with period cramps.

-Furthermore, dill contains two crucial compounds: tannin and anethol, which have soothing properties.
-Acting as a sedative, dill may decrease uterus contractions, whereas anethol can also help with anxiety, pains, and gastrointestinal discomforts.
+Furthermore, dill contains two essential compounds: tannin and anethol, which have soothing properties.
+Acting as a sedative, dill may decrease uterus contractions, while anethol can also help with anxiety, pains, and gastrointestinal discomforts.
 In high doses, the anethol in the dill can help relax blood vessels (11).

 Pycnogenol

-Pycnogenol, also known as the French maritime pine bark extract, can soothe menstrual pain from primary dysmenorrhea.
-It is a chemical extract from the European pine tree native to France.
+Pycnogenol, which is also known as the French maritime pine bark extract, can soothe menstrual pain from primary dysmenorrhea.
+Pycnogenol is a chemical extract from the European pine tree that’s native to France.
 The pine tree bark has plenty of flavonoids with antioxidant properties that can dominate the intensity of menstrual cramps and PMS symptoms.

-A study on the effect of Pycnogenol on menstrual pain revealed that the bark tree could significantly reduce the severity of dysmenorrhea in oral contraceptive users during the 4-day hormone-free interval.
-Moreover, its use didn’t require any additional drugs or painkillers (15, 21).
+A study on the effect of pycnogenol on menstrual pain revealed that the bark could significantly reduce the severity of dysmenorrhea in oral contraceptive users during the 4-day hormone-free interval.
+Its use also doesn’t require any additional drugs or painkillers (15, 21).

 See also